 It is a parent's duty to ensure that their child attends school regularly.
 Any regular absences have an effect on a child's progress and parents are requested to keep this in mind.
-If it is necessary for a pupil to leave school during the day, please send a note in advance to the class teacher.
-If your child has a medical appointment, please send their letter of appointment to the school office in order that this absence can be authorised.
-If your child is ill, please telephone the school to let us know and follow this up with a note explaining the absence on their return to school.
+If it is necessary for a pupil to leave school during the day, please email the school office st-dominics@pkc.gov.uk in advance..
+If your child has a medical appointment, please also email a copy of their letter of appointment to the school office email in order that this absence can be authorised.
+If your child is ill, please telephone the school to let us know and follow this up with an email explaining the absence on their return to school.
 Absences due to holidays are now recorded as unauthorised, in line with authority policy.